Bounding the Error of Value Functions in Sobolev Norm Yields Bounds on Suboptimality of Controller Performance: Introduction

 An important emerging field for approximately solving the HJB PDE is that of Physics Informed Neural Networks (PINNs)~\cite{liu2022physics,shilova2023revisiting,mukherjee2023bridging}.
-In this class of methods, a neural network is substituted into the HJB PDE and the residual evaluated at collocation (training data) points is minimized by tuning the weights of the network.
-However, as shown in~\cite{wang20222}, minimizing the Euclidean norm of the residual may result in PINN methods failing to converge to the VF.
-In this work we show that even in the case when the method does converge to the VF in some sense, such as in the $L^\infty$ norm, this may result in a controller with poor performance no matter how tight the VF approximation is (unless the approximation is in Sobolev space).
-This can be seen in Example~\ref{ex:lib} from the numerical examples given in Section~\ref{sec: numerical ex}.
+In this class of methods, a neural network is used to parameterize solutions of HJB PDE and the residual, as evaluated at collocation (training data) points, is minimized.
+However, as shown in~\cite{wang20222}, minimizing the Euclidean norm of the HJB residual may result in PINN methods failing to converge to the VF.
+We show, minimizing the HJB residual in the $L^\infty$ norm does yield controllers with arbitrarily good performance, however, we also show that even if a method converges to the VF in some sense, {such as in the $W^{1,p}$ norm for finite $p<\infty$}, this may result in a controller with poor performance no matter how tight the VF approximation is, unless $p=\infty$.
+This is illustrated in Example~\ref{ex:lib} from Section~\ref{sec: numerical ex}.

 While the use of approximate VFs to construct controllers has been studied, such controllers typically: apply only to OCPs with specific structure (e.g. affine in input~\cite{ribeiro2020control}); do not have associated performance bounds; and/or have conservative assumptions like the differentiability of the VF~\cite{jiang2015global,abu2005nearly,baldi2012scalable,baldi2015piecewise,zhu2017policy}.
 The work of~\cite{leong2014optimal} does provide a performance bound but requires the assumption that there exists a transformation that linearizes the HJB PDE.
 Alternatively~\cite{cunis2020sum} proposes a bilinear SOS optimization framework without any convergence guarantees.
-The SOS and moment based approaches~\cite{korda2016controller,zhao2017control,chen2020optimal} yield controllers that converge to optimal performance under specific assumptions, however, this convergence is not related to VF approximation strength.
-In our work we provide a general performance bound independent of the approach used to approximate the VF, only depending on the strength of VF approximation in Sobolev space.
+The SOS and moment based approaches~\cite{korda2016controller,zhao2017control,chen2020optimal} yield controllers that converge to optimal performance under specific assumptions, however, this convergence is not related to VF approximation.
+By contrast, the results of this paper provide a general performance bound independent of the approach used to approximate the VF.